CMIP-Data-Request/CMIP7_DReq_Content/scripts/README_airtable_export.md

 cd CMIP7_DReq_Content/scripts
 ./airtable_export.py my_token_file -f ../airtable_export/my_export_file.json
 ```
-The positional argument (`my_token_file`) is the name of a file containing the Airtable token (how to create this file is explained further below).
+The positional argument (`my_token_file`) is the name of a file containing the Airtable token (how to create this file is explained below).
 If the optional filename (`-f`) argument is omitted then a default output filename will be used (example: `dreq_raw_export_2024-09-25_04h09m51sUTC.json`).

 Exports should go into the `airtable_export/` directory.